spiral/docs/http/routing.md

 }
 ```

+> Such approach is useful when you want to assemble multiple modules under one path (i.e. admin panels).

 ## RESTful
 All of the route targets listed above support third argument which specifies the method selection behaviour.
 Set this
 parameter as `TargetInterface::RESTFUL` to automatically prefix all the methods with HTTP verb.